-25 Ways to Win with People by John Maxwell is focused on making the people around you feel good.
+25 Ways to Win With People by John Maxwell teaches readers to make people feel good.
 The main idea is: make people feel good and they will help you feel good as well.

 - Exec Summary